 There are a lot of picturesque places, eye-catching monuments and modern museums in Poland.
 Kraków, Gdańsk, Wrocław and Warsaw have already entered Lonely Planet guidebooks for good, and are a must-see on every tourist’s itinerary.
 Until recently the capital of Upper Silesia was nowhere to be found there.
 Today, however, Katowice is an example of a successful urban transformation, and the city’s vibrant attractions grab the attention of an increasing number of tourists.

-Probably nowhere else in Poland has it been possible to rebuild the city centre so thoroughly, effectively and fast (just in 10 years) and embed in its structure new points recognisable in the whole country.
-At the same time, the past of Katowice and its region has not been forgotten; post-industrial objects have been revitalised and new applications for them have been found.
-Dozens of new gastronomic and cultural spots have sprung up in the city, and the already recognised festivals have found a permanent place there: Katowice Street Art AiR, Tauron Nowa Muzyka, OFF Festival and Jazz Art Festival.
+Probably nowhere else in Poland has it been possible to rebuild the city center so thoroughly, effectively and fast (just in 10 years) and embed in its structure new points recognizable in the whole country.
+At the same time, the past of Katowice and its region has not been forgotten; post-industrial objects have been revitalized and new applications for them have been found.
+Dozens of new gastronomic and cultural spots have sprung up in the city, and the already recognized festivals have found a permanent place there: Katowice Street Art AiR, Tauron Nowa Muzyka, OFF Festival and Jazz Art Festival.

 So let’s take a look at the 9 places that you must visit in Katowice!

 #1 Nikiszowiec – the symbol of the city’s old history